blueberrypineapple/data-wolf.github.io/README.md

         print(f.text)
 ```

-Call it followd by your card number.
+Call it followed by your card number.
 For single digits don't use 0, ie. 1 NOT 01.

 ```python
 flashcard(1)